Error Handling

 });

-Scenario Two: Missing Required Field
+Scenario 2: Missing Required Field

 await client.models.orders.create({